 MELAGENCE

-ounded by Mela Bauer in 2013 Melagence quickly made a name for itself in the international agency scene.
+Headquartered in Berlin and founded by Mela Bauer in 2013, Melagence quickly made a name for itself in the international agency scene.
 Offering the retail market and its consumers a selective mix of brands whilst remaining commercially relevant is considered to be one of the agency’s fundamental principles.
 A brand is always selected based on style, collection, products, designer and story, which is then thoughtfully communicated.
 The current brand list includes ÁERON, Band of Outsiders, Catzorange, Christian Wijnants, Club Petanque, Editions MR, House of Dagmar, Joseph, Lutz Huelle, Salle Privée, Veilance and others.

 www.melagence.com